Louisiana National Guard sends trucks, Soldiers to Florida

 |Downloads:

-This work, Louisiana National Guard sends trucks, Soldiers to Florida, by SSG Garrett Dipuma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana National Guard sends trucks, Soldiers to Florida [Image 4 of 4], by SSG Garrett Dipuma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT